rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </template>
 ```

->**Note** ☝
+> **Note** ☝
 > It's best practice to add components to the template using kabab case, so that they are in line with html standards.
 And since our component doesn't have any content, it can also be a self-closing element.

-We should now see some content inside of our form, displaying a radio button.
+We should now see some content inside of our form, displaying a `radio` button.
 This is the basic template of our component.

 ### Building the SearchType functionality

 We want to give our user the ability to choose between `repo` and `developer`.
 Depending on which option is selected, we can change the type of search we want to perform.

-Let's put these as options inside our `SearchType` data `Object`, so we can loop over them later. `searchMethods` will be an `Array` of `Strings`.
+Let's put these as options inside our `SearchType` `state`, so we can loop over them later. `searchMethods` will be an `Array` of `Strings`.

 ```html
 <!-- SearchType.vue -->